Kristina Rangelova: Career

-Rangelova began her training at the tender age of just 4 years old.
+Rangelova began her training at the age of 4.
 As a child she dreamed of becoming a world champion and along with that collecting photos of famous gymnasts.

 She is multiple champion of Bulgaria and also champion of international tournaments.

 1999 European Rhythmic Gymnastics Championships in Budapest Rangelova made her official debut, as a 14-year-old, where she took the Silver medal all around with 5 Ribbons.

 2000 Summer Olympics in Sydney, Australia the Bulgarian rhythmic gymnastics team took 7th place in the final group all-around with the final score of (38.432), for five clubs (19.166), for 2 hoops and 3 Ribbons (19.266).

 2003 European Rhythmic Gymnastics Championships in Germany the team won a gold medal in the finals with 3 Hoops and 2 Balls, silver medal in the finals with 5 Ribbons and a silver medal in all around; this is the best result in the past 16 years for Bulgarian groups.